 - Approves the California Arrearage Payment Program (CAPP) Reversion January Proposal and May Revision Adjustment requesting a \$549,358,000 reversion of energy utility arrearage funding that was appropriated in the 2022 Budget and is currently unspent.
-There is an informal agreement for the Administration to notify the Legislature on the ultimate amount of reverted funds once the process completes. - Approves the Reappropriation of Greenhouse Gas Reduction Funds for Low-Income Weatherization Program in the May Revision, to allow additional time for full expenditure of these funds.
+Additionally adopts modification to the Administration's Budget Bill Language to specify the amount of the reverted funds. - Approves the Reappropriation of Greenhouse Gas Reduction Funds for Low-Income Weatherization Program in the May Revision, to allow additional time for full expenditure of these funds.